opensource-society/notesvault/GETTING_STARTED.md

 ### ✍️ Step 2: Make Your Changes

 * Edit files (HTML, CSS, JS, or JSON) as needed
-* Test your changes locally by refreshing `index.html` in the browser
+* Test your changes locally by refreshing `index.php` in the browser

 ---